British Airways cancels 1,500 more flights

 The carrier said it was in touch with customers to "apologise and offer to rebook them or issue a full refund".

-Hundreds of British Airways check-in staff at Heathrow are deciding on strike dates which could further affect the peak summer school holiday travel period.
+The cancellations come as hundreds of British Airways check-in staff at Heathrow are deciding on strike dates which could further affect the peak summer school holiday travel period.

+Many jobs in the aviation industry were lost during the course of the Covid pandemic and recruiting enough staff in time to deal with the surge in demand for travel has proven difficult for airlines and airports.

+Gatwick has already said it would be reducing the number of flights during summer because of staff shortages before the airport slots amnesty was announced.